 5. Have More Omega-3

-Omega-3 fats are linked to improving oxidative stress, control anxiety by improving brain functions.
+Omega-3 fats are linked to improving oxidative stress and controlling anxiety by improving brain functions.
 Fatty fish, walnuts and flaxseeds are rich sources of this healthy fat.
 Have adequate amounts, extra is not needed.

 6. Drink Tea